7Block Labs

 Fees: the exact formula you should budget against

-Blob transactions pay two independent fees:
+Blob transactions incur two separate fees:

 blob_fee = get_total_blob_gas(tx) * get_base_fee_per_blob_gas(header)